Oftentimes the average Australian may find themselves in an unfulfilling career, but the thought of changing jobs can seem intimidating and scary.

-Changing careers requires you to have a certain experience and skill set, or at least some working knowledge of your new career path.
-Even if you know your unique calling, you might lack the experience that a potential employer wants.
+Changing careers requires you to have certain experience and skills, or at least some working knowledge of your new career path.
+Even if you know your unique calling, you might lack the experience or qualifications that a potential employer wants.

 So here’s the good news: not only should you change careers, but you are expected to do it!